 Probably like a really cold beer or something.
 Frozen margaritas?

-You have a very interesting theory about the Game of Thrones finale …
+You have a very interesting theory about the end, the great finale of Game of Thrones …

 Will your character be on the council?